Beer drinkers delight in Bend Ale Trail

 Wanderlust actually has a TON of really fabulous tours, ranging from caving to moonlight kayak and everything in between.

 For visitors interested in trying mountain biking, the folks at CogWild offer great tours for riders ranging from first-timers to experienced cyclists.
+Bend Electric Bikes is another fun ride to add to your list of things to see and do in Bend and Central Oregon.

 Traveling with kids?